wyounas/wyounas.github.io/_posts/2024-10-29-gentzen-system.md

 two $ \beta $ formulas.
 Here is one inference rule we'll use in a proof below.
     - If you have $ \neg B1 $ and $ \neg B2 $, then you can write them as $ \neg (B1 \lor B2) $.

-Now let's try to do a proof using the above axiom and inference rules.
+Now, let’s try to construct a proof using the above axiom and inference rules.

 We want to prove $ (p \lor q) \rightarrow (q \lor p) $ using the Gentzen system.